-Joint inflammation and muscular imbalance are a corner stone feature in those persons who consult with a Chiropractor, and factors that have long been associated with inflammatory arthritis.
-Conditions Chiropractors are not permitted, by their Regulator, to say they can help.
+Joint inflammation and muscular imbalance are a cornerstone feature in those persons who consult with a Chiropractor, and factors that have long been associated with inflammatory arthritis (IA).
+Conditions Chiropractors are not permitted, to say they can help.
 Recent work into the specific inflammation of knee joints uncovered a surprising connection to particular brain activity feeds.
-Whilst feeding my Gastro Intestinal system may be an easy to grasp concept, feeding my brain sensory information may be a harder concept to swallow.
-However, the brain is fed by sensory experiences.

-In the last 3 years research has shown that the way a brain is fed, also known as brain stimulus, can impact joint health.
-The sensory information fed to your brain from your body via the spine can impact joint inflammation.
-What you read, watch, hear, smell, taste touch etc (any sense) affects the way your brain is stimulated.
-For some parts of the brain the way it is sense fed will alter its structure, and joint inflammation.
-For example the Vagus nerve has been found to be able to modulate joint inflammation in the knee on the opposite side of the body.
-The Vagus nerve sensations travel up through the spine and into a part of the brain called the Locus Coeruleus (LC) (1).
+Research has shown the way the brain is fed sensory experiences over time impacts knee joint health.
+What you read, watch, hear, smell, taste touch, think, feel etc (any sense) on an ongoing basis affects the way your brain is stimulated.
+For example the vagus nerve (CNX) has been found to be able to modulate joint inflammation in the knee on the opposite side of the body.
+Vagal sensations travel up through the spine and into a part of the brain called the Locus Coeruleus (LC) (1).

 - Gabriel Shimizu Bassi et al (2017) Modulation of experimental arthritis by vagal sensory and central brain stimulation.
 Brain Behaviour and Immunology Journal 64 330-343

 - Ogdie A et al (2020) Use of PROMIS29 Across Inflammatory Arthritis: Score Distributions and Impact of Contextual Factors.
 Arthritis Rheumatol.
 72 (suppl 10).